amadio/vecgeom/doc/GEANT4_INSTALL.md

 It is possible to run Geant4 jobs replacing the original Geant4 solids with VecGeom implementations.
 Geant4 itself can be configured to build with VecGeom shapes.
-VecGeom implements the evolution (currently under active develpment) of the USolids source code, and can be transparently adopted, providing a properly configured Geant4 installation.
+VecGeom can be transparently adopted, providing a properly configured Geant4 installation.
 No code changes are necessary for the user code in a standard Geant4 application.

 * Building VecGeom
   ================

 The VecGeom library needs to be built and installed before configuring Geant4.
-These are the CMake switches required for building VecGeom library:

-  -DBACKEND=Scalar -DGEANT4=OFF

 Assuming that the VecGeom sources are located under $VGSOURCE:

    cd somewhere